Federal judge approves $2.8B settlement, paving way for US colleges to pay athletes millions

 Roster limits held things up

-The deal looked ready to go since last fall, but Wilken put a halt to it after listening to a number of players who had lost their spots because of newly imposed roster limits being placed on teams.
+The deal looked ready to go, but Wilken put a halt to it this spring after listening to a number of players who had lost their spots because of newly imposed roster limits being placed on teams.

 The limits were part of a trade-off that allowed the schools to offer scholarships to everyone on the roster, instead of only a fraction, as has been the case for decades.
 Schools started cutting walk-ons in anticipation of the deal being approved.